-In John 10, Jesus characterizes Himself as a "Good Shepherd" who loves and cares for His sheep.
-Martin Collins looks deeper into the personal relationship that exists between the Shepherd and His flock, which is shown in His kind and providential leadership of His church.
+In John 10, Jesus characterizes Himself as the 'Good Shepherd' who loves and cares for His sheep.
+This is shown in His providential leadership of His church.

-God's people are often compared to sheep.
-Lately, however, some have begun to question whether they need a human shepherd.
-How does one know whether a minister is a true shepherd of God?
+God's people are often compared to sheep, yet some question whether they need a human shepherd.
+How does one know whether a minister is a true shepherd?

 If sheep choose to become 'without a shepherd,' they reject one of Christ's major gifts to His flock, taking themselves outside of His established order.

 When our lives change, we do not have to fear that things are out of control.
 As the Good Shepherd, Christ changes our circumstances for our benefit.